opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     :param imagePoints: Output array of image points, 2xN/Nx2 1-channel or 1xN/Nx1 2-channel, or  ``vector<Point2f>`` .

     :param jacobian: Optional output 2Nx(10+<numDistCoeffs>) jacobian matrix of derivatives of image points with respect to components of the rotation vector, translation vector, focal lengths, coordinates of the principal point and the distortion coefficients.
+In the old interface different components of the jacobian are returned via different output parameters.

     :param aspectRatio: Optional "fixed aspect ratio" parameter.
 If the parameter is not 0, the function assumes that the aspect ratio (*fx/fy*) is fixed and correspondingly adjusts the jacobian matrix.